Read our best tips on how to make the most of the beautiful natural landscapes and unspoiled wildernesses of Taiwan.Read more...

-Despite rapid economic and social progress, Han insurgencies were also frequent.
+In the early years, Han insurgencies were also frequent.
 This prompted some Japanese parliamentarians to urge the sale of the island to whomever would take it off Tokyo’s hands.
-Two years after an uprising in Miaoli, anti-Japanese factions in the southwest launched a rebellion that led to the deaths of over 1,000 Taiwanese plus hundreds of Japanese policemen and civilians.
-Like the Boxers who murdered Westerners in China in 1900, many of those who participated in what came to be known as the Tapani Incident wore talismans which they believed made them invulnerable to modern weapons.
-The revolt marked the end of Han armed resistance, although fighting between Japanese forces and aborigines continued almost to the end of the colonial era.
+In 1915 anti-Japanese factions in the southwest launched a rebellion that led to the deaths of over 1,000 Taiwanese plus hundreds of Japanese policemen and civilians.
+Many of those who participated in what came to be known as the Tapani Incident wore talismans which they believed made them invulnerable to modern weapons.

 Inspired by the emergence of newly independent countries in eastern Europe and a Korean movement that pushed for self-determination and national identity, Taiwanese intellectuals and gentry founded the Taiwanese Cultural Association on 17 October 1921.
 The establishment of the TCA is seen as a landmark in the island’s intellectual development and the emergence of a distinct Taiwanese (as opposed to Chinese or Japanese) identity.
 The association was suppressed in the late 1930s.

 Taiwan has fantastic natural diversity in terms of topography, climate and soils.
 Of the world’s 12 major soil types, 11 can be found in Taiwan.
 Consequently there’s a wide range of habitats and these in turn nurture an astonishing variety of animals, birds, insects and plants.
-Rates of endemism are exceptionally high throughout the biosphere; a quarter of the country’s 4,300 vascular plants are found nowhere else on Earth.
-A third of its reptile species and subspecies are unique, as are 36 of the 150-plus freshwater fish species, 11 of its 35 bats and 70% of its snails.
+Rates of endemism are exceptionally high throughout the biosphere.
+A quarter of the country’s 4,300 vascular plants are found nowhere else on Earth, and 55 of the 85 terrestrial mammals are endemic.
+A third of its reptile species and subspecies are unique, as are 42 of its 265 freshwater fishes, 11 of its 35 bats, 34 of the island’s 56 stag-beetles, and 70% of its snails.